Blog>Expert Advice>8 ways to help your garden survive a drought

 Water wisely

 There are a few things we mean by this.
 Firstly, identify and prioritise the plants that really need watering.
-Generally, you should prioritise the shrubs and trees planted in the last couple of years as their roots are not fully established, and they will be most sensitive to a drought.
+Generally, you should prioritise the shrubs and trees planted in the last couple of years as their roots are not fully established, and they will be most sensitive to drought.

 Secondly, make sure you water from the bottom of the plant and not the top.